At a Glance

 User Reviews (8)

-only 15 CFPB complaints in 3 years
+15 CFPB complaints only

-same counselor for 48 months straight
+same counselor 48 months

-strongest if you're in the midwest
+best if you're midwest

-online portal is bare bones
+portal is bare bones

-smaller scale means fewer resources overall
+smaller means fewer resources

 Write a Review